jlsutherland/columbia-phd-startup/README.md

 It's easy to use the starter kit.
 And I promise, you'll feel pretty cool getting to use the Terminal for a second, sort of like a hacker.

-If you're interested in installing the Ph.D. starter kit, then follow the instructions below or visit the [GitHub project](https://github.com/jlsutherland/columbia-phd-startup).
+If you're interested in installing the Ph.D. starter kit, then follow the instructions below or visit the [blog post](https://jlsutherland.com/columbia-phd-startup).

 # Installation